PARTNERING TO HELP PURSUE YOUR FINANCIAL GOALS

 - Wealth management advice rooted in practical financial strategies

 We translate numbers and financial jargon into meaningful concepts, strategies and results.
 We clarify complicated issues, provide strategic planning recommendations, and offer sound, ongoing advice that will assist you in making more profitable business and personal investment decisions to improve your bottom line.

 Our clients are our business.
-As such, we realize that life and financial security is not nine to five.
-ROSENHOUSE GROUP, PC, CPAs believes in accessibility to clients on their schedules, not ours.
+As such, we realize that life and financial security is not "nine to five".
+National Tax Consulting Group Inc. in conjunction with Rosenhouse Group PC believe in accessibility to clients on their schedules, not ours.
 In addition, we take time to understand our clients and their individual needs, realizing the benefits of long term relationships.

 Investment and financial planning services are offered by David Rosenhouse and Minty Rosenhouse

 Fixed or Variable Mortgage, Which Should You Pick?